 Is Tokenization a Good Way to Protect Your Data?

-This blog looks at vault-based data tokenization methods and some key challenges on using such approaches in modern compute environments.
+This blog looks at vault-based data tokenization methods and some key data protection challenges in using such approaches in cloud security and modern compute environments.

-Data tokenization is a method that transforms a data value to a token value and is often used for data security, compliance, and regulatory requirements established by bodies such as Payment Card Industry Data Security Standard (PCI DSS), General Data Protection Regulation (GDPR), and HIPAA.
-There are basically three approaches to enabling data tokenization:
+Data tokenization is a method that service providers use to transform data values into token values and is often used for data security, compliance, and regulatory requirements established by bodies such as Payment Card Industry Data Security Standard (PCI DSS), General Data Protection Regulation (GDPR), and HIPAA.
+There are basically three approaches to enabling data encryption through data tokenization:

 - Vault-based Tokenization

 Vault-based tokenization operates by creating a dictionary of sensitive data values and mapping them to token values which replace the original data values in a database or data store.
 While encryption utilizes techniques to construct ciphertext from plaintext, tokenization uses an algorithm to generate completely random characters in the same format to overwrite the data.